 - The cost of replacing the products,

-Admittedly, implementing a process for managing the cold chain from the production site of the medicines through to the distribution to the patient can be complex and requires investment, but this investment is as nothing compared with the risk of financial and human losses if the cold chain were to be disrupted.
+It is true that setting up a process for managing the cold chain from the place of production of medicines to distribution to the patient can be complex and represents an investment, but this investment is nothing compared to the risk of financial and human losses that a break in the cold chain would represent.

 Would you like some assistance with your patient-centric initiative?
 Get in touch with our experts!